modular-ml/wrapyfi-examples_llama/README.md

   docker build --force-rm -t wrapyfi_llama .
   ```

   2. To test it, run the command below.
-This opens up a terminal,
+This opens up a terminal with all Python dependencies installed:

   ```
   docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -it --rm wrapyfi_llama